philfitch-401-advanced-javascript/alchemy-fsjs-fall-2019/curriculum/class-09/lab/README.md

 ### Setup

 1. Create a GitHub org for your pair and make sure devs are admins
+1. Create a `ripe-banana` repository
 1. Reuse boilerplate files to get baseline functionality ASAP

 ### Approach

 1. Work vertically.
 That means build the tests, route and model for one entity/resource at a time.
 Horizontal would be building all the mongoose models first.
 Don't do that, go vertical!
 1. Start with the entities/resources that don't depend on other resources: `Studio`, `Actor`, and `Reviewer`
+1. Do model unit tests: validate, required, other rules
-1. As you tackle related model tests, you will need to drop all used collections in `beforeEach`.
+1. As you tackle e2e API tests, you will need to drop all used collections in `beforeEach`.
 If you need a related model, that is already tested in another file, you don't need to retest things you have already tested (like basic POST and GET).

 ## Models (Entities/Resources)